unit-io/unitdb/README.md

 [unitdb](https://github.com/unit-io/unitdb) repo is forked from tracedb for more advanced use case for timeseries database.
 Keep watch on [unitdb](https://github.com/unit-io/unitdb)

-# WARNING: This is Alpha software and not intended for use until a stable release.
-First stable release is coming out soon, so keep watch on this repo.

 # Key characteristics
 - 100% Go.
 - Optimized for fast lookups and bulk inserts.